Tips and planning for success

 Climb as lightly as possible; this becomes even more important on your summit night.
 Extra weight will slow you down and will also make breathing more difficult.

 Remember that you will be on the mountain for at least 5 or 6 days.
 You need to take enough clothing, especially socks to last for this period.
 Due to frequent rainfall as well as numerous streams on the routes, it is advisable to pack items individually in your bag.
-These individually packed items should be wrapped in plastic bags to prevent them from getting wet in case of rain or of being accidentally dropped in a stream.
+Please take note that Tanzania has a plastic ban, so we recommend you use a big liner bag inside your duffel bag.
+Zip lock type plastic bags are allowed, but you may not dispose of it in Tanzania and need to take home with you.
+It is important to make sure items in your duffel bag remain dry even in case of rain or being accidentally dropped in a stream.

 You will require the correct underwear, thermal hiking socks, gloves (preferably mittens), warm head protection, rain coat, sunglasses and sun protection cream.
 Also remember your hiking boots, hiking/running shoes (it is not necessary to walk with boots or climbers shoes until the last sections where scree and rocks are encountered), and very importantly, a walking stick / ski-pole.
 One of the most critical items of clothing is an outer jacket.
 You want it to perform the functions of keeping you warm, protect you at temperatures of as low as minus 25 degrees Celsius, keep the wind out and yet still “breath”.
 Try to avoid tight fitting clothing or underwear.
 This will hamper circulation, causing either cold or discomfort on the mountain.
 A balaclava is a must, as it will protect your face against cold, wind, sun and snow.
 Other clothing like shorts, sweaters and T-shirts are strongly recommended, especially during hiking on the lower slopes, when the day temperatures are still high.